-The hyperpolarization induced by intermediate-conductance Ca^{2^+} -activated K^+ channel ($\text{K}{\text{Ca}}3.1$) activation increases the driving force for Ca^{2^+} influx, which generally promotes cell proliferation, migration, and cytokine production in immunocompetent cells.
-Interleukin-10 (IL-10) from tumor-infiltrating lymphocytes and macrophages, lymphoma, and carcinoma cells facilitates escape from cancer immune surveillance; however, the role of $\text{K}{\text{Ca}}3.1$ in IL-10 production remains unclear.
-The objective of the present study was to elucidate the involvement of $\text{K}{\text{Ca}}3.1$ in IL-10 expression and production using the human T-cell lymphoma HuT-78 cells.
-In HuT-78 cells, IL-10 gene expression and production were reduced by treatment with the $\text{K}{\text{Ca}}3.1$ activator, as 6-hour Western blotting showed that the protein expression ratio of phosphorylated Smad2 (P-Smad2)/Smad2, but not P-Smad3/Smad3, was decreased by the treatment with $K{\text{Ca}}3.1$ activator in HuT-78 cells.
-Concomitant with this, the nuclear translocation of P-Smad2 was inhibited by $K{\text{Ca}}3.1$ activator.
-Furthermore, the $K{\text{Ca}}3.1$ activator-induced transcriptional repression of IL-10 disappeared with pretreatment with the calmodulin kinase II (CaMKII) inhibitor KN-62 for 1 hour, and $K{\text{Ca}}3.1$ activator-induced decreases in the nuclear translocation of P-Smad2 were also prevented by pretreatment with KN-62.
-Taken together, the $K{\text{Ca}}3.1$ activator-induced transcriptional repression of IL-10 is due to the inhibition of the nuclear translocation of P-Smad2 in HuT-78 cells, resulting in the prevention of P-Smad2/3 complex formation in nuclei, and the activation of CaMKII induced by $K{\text{Ca}}3.1$ activators suppresses the constitutive activation of P-Smad2/3 in HuT-78 cells.
-Therefore, $K{\text{Ca}}3.1$ activators have potential as a therapeutic option to suppress the tumor-promoting activities of IL-10.
+The hyperpolarization induced by intermediate-conductance Ca^{2+} -activated K+ channel (K{Ca}3.1) activation increases the driving force for Ca^{2+} influx, which generally promotes cell proliferation, migration, and cytokine production in immunocompetent cells.
+Interleukin-10 (IL-10) from tumor-infiltrating lymphocytes and macrophages, lymphoma, and carcinoma cells facilitates escape from cancer immune surveillance; however, the role of K{Ca}3.1 in IL-10 production remains unclear.
+The objective of the present study is to elucidate the involvement of K{Ca}3.1 in IL-10 expression and production using the human T-cell lymphoma HuT-78 cells.
+In HuT-78 cells, IL-10 gene expression and production were reduced by the treatment with the K{Ca}3.1 activator for 6 hr.
+Western blotting showed that the protein expression ratio of phospho-Smad2 (P-Smad2)/Smad2, but not P-Smad3/Smad3 was decreased by the treatment with K{Ca}3.1 activator in HuT-78 cells.
+Concomitant with this, the nuclear translocation of P-Smad2 was inhibited by K{Ca}3.1 activator.
+Furthermore, the K{Ca}3.1 activator-induced transcriptional repression of IL-10 disappeared with the pre-treatment with the calmodulin kinase II (CaMKII) inhibitor, KN-62 for 1 hr, and Kca3.1 activator-induced decreases in the nuclear translocation of P-Smad2 were also prevented by the pre-treatment with KN-62.
+Taken together, the K{Ca}3.1 activator-induced transcriptional repression of IL-10 is due to the inhibition of the nuclear translocation of P-Smad2 in HuT-78 cells, resulting in the prevention of P-Smad2/3 complex formation in nuclei, and the activation of CaMKII induced by K{Ca}3.1 activators suppresses the constitutive activation of P-Smad2/3 in HuT-78 cells.
+Therefore, Kca3.1 activators have potential as a therapeutic option to suppress the tumor-promoting activities of IL-10.